inchworks/picinch/docs/index.md

 - Directory listing of photos and other directories is disabled.
 (But photos can be accessed by guessing names.)
 - Isolation between host OS, Go application and database is implicit in Docker-based operation.
 - Statistics record the number of attempts to probe the site with bad URLs and query parameters.
 Details are recorded in a log.
 - Geo-blocking can be set for specified countries.
+(This adds little real security, but does reduce the number of log entries from countries where the majority of traffic is malicious.)

 ## Limitations
 The following may be addressed in future updates: